ARF DASH

 Industry Leaders Explain the Benefits of the DASH Study

-With the digitization of TV has come fragmentation and massive complexity, presenting unprecedented challenges for all who need a precise, cohesive understanding of usage at the household and persons levels.
-The options available to consumers have exploded.
-Most everyone has multiple user profiles, shares devices and accounts with family and friends, and, at least occasionally, watches TV with others.
-At the same time, streaming viewership data from TV sets and set-top boxes, and first-party data from networks and advertisers, have opened up new modes of TV measurement and audience delivery.
+With Connected TV has come fragmentation and massive complexity, presenting unprecedented challenges for industry experts who need a precise understanding of usage at the household and persons levels.
+Consumers are awash in options.
+Most everyone subscribes to multiple TV services, shares devices and accounts with family and friends, and, at least occasionally, watches TV with others.
+At the same time, streaming viewership data from Smart TV sets and set-top boxes, and first-party data from networks and advertisers have opened up new modes of TV measurement and audience delivery.

 Complicating things further, each provider’s view of usage is limited to its own “footprint” or relationships.
-Some companies conduct their own enumeration studies or piece together disparate datasets to create a basis for universe estimation, but those approaches can be expensive and produce results with limited value.
+Some companies conduct their own universe studies or piece together disparate datasets, but those approaches can be expensive and produce results with limited value.
 To knit the pieces together coherently, credibly and efficiently, companies need a reliable calibration standard.
 That standard is DASH.

-The ARF partners with NORC at the University of Chicago to develop the DASH survey and conduct the fieldwork against a national probability sample of 10,000+ persons, age 18 and older, with an additional sample of teens users ages 13-17.
+The ARF partners with NORC at the University of Chicago to develop the DASH survey and conduct the fieldwork against a national probability sample of 10,000+ persons, age 18 and older.
 NORC’s AmeriSpeak panel forms the backbone of the sample plan.
 Panel registrations provide respondent and household demographics.
 Interviews are conducted online, in person and by phone, and NORC’s rigorous processes and audit procedures ensure high-quality response data.
+A technical committee made up of experts from DASH licensees consults on study design ahead of each wave.

-DASH gathers data on every TV set: brand, room location, age, “smartness,” and connection devices and modes, including pay, broadband and antenna.
-DASH captures all service providers, including ISPs, MVPDs and vMVPDs, streamers and FASTs.
-DASH itemizes person-level ownership and usage of video-capable mobile devices, including smartphones, tablets and laptops, enabling production of a robust device graph that supports householding.
+DASH gathers data on every TV set: brand, room location, age, “smartness,” and connection devices and modes.
+DASH even records TV connections in households with no TV set.
+DASH captures ISPs and TV services in use, including MVPDs and vMVPDs, streamers (both ad-supported and premium) and FASTs.
+DASH itemizes person-level ownership and usage of video-capable mobile devices, including smartphones, tablets and laptops, enabling production of a robust device graph.
 DASH collects measures of respondents’ viewing and co-viewing across dayparts, devices and services, to generate rich modeling signals.
-And modules on ecommerce, streaming audio, social media, email and apps create a holistic view.
+And modules on shopping and retail media networks, streaming audio, social media, email and apps create a holistic view.

-The ARF offers licenses to DASH 2023 data in three tiers, starting at $75,000, a fraction of the cost of conducting a similar study on your own.
+The ARF offers annual licenses to DASH data in three tiers, starting at $80,000, a small fraction of the cost of conducting a similar study on your own:

 • Basic offers summary-level data in Tableau and web dashboards for strategic analyses, panel weighting, modeling household topographies and planning and packaging media.